Personalized incentives as feedback design in generalized Nash equilibrium problems: Problem formulation

 In addition, despite the symmetry of interactions among agents, we note that for all $t \in \N$ the mapping $\bs{x} \mapsto G(\bs{x};t)$ may not be monotone, a key technical requirement for the most common solution algorithms for \glspl{GNEP} available in the literature, which compute a \gls{GNE} by relying on the (at least) monotonicity of the pseudo-gradient mapping \cite{salehisadaghiani2016distributed,salehisadaghiani2019distributed,ye2017distributed,gadjov2021exact}.

-Finally, we stress that Standing Assumption~\ref{standing:symmetry}, albeit quite mild and practically satisfied in several real-world scenarios \cite{rosenthal1973class,kattuman2004allocating,zhu2011multi,zhang2010cooperative}, is key to claim that the underlying \gls{GNEP} is potential, a fact that typically helps in designing Nash equilibrium seeking algorithms with convergence guarantees (especially in nonconvex/nonmonotone setting, e.g., \cite{heikkinen2006potential,fabiani2019multi,cenedese2019charging,lei2020asynchronous})).
+Finally, we stress that Standing Assumption~\ref{standing:symmetry}, albeit quite mild and practically satisfied in several real-world scenarios \cite{rosenthal1973class,kattuman2004allocating,zhu2011multi,zhang2010cooperative}, is key to claim that the underlying \gls{GNEP} is potential.
 However, unless one has a deep knowledge of the \gls{GNEP} at hand, finding the formal expression of the potential function is known to be a hard task \cite[Ch.~2]{la2016potential}.
-Thus, we assume to do not have an expression for $\theta(\bs{x};t)$ that can be exploited directly for the equilibrium seeking algorithm design.
+Thus, we assume not to have an expression for $\theta(\bs{x};t)$ that can be exploited directly for the equilibrium seeking algorithm design.

-To address these crucial issues, we design \emph{personalized feedback functionals} $u_i : \R^{n} \times \N \to \R$ in the spirit of \cite{simonetto2019personalized,notarnicola2020distributed,ospina2020personalized,fabiani2021nash}, which are used as ``control actions'' in the two-layer semi-decentralized scheme depicted in Fig.~\ref{fig:personalized_scheme}.
+To address these crucial issues, we design \emph{personalized feedback functionals} $u_i : \R^{n} \times \N \to \R$ in the spirit of \cite{simonetto2019personalized,notarnicola2020distributed,ospina2020personalized,fabiani2021nash}, which are then used as ``control actions'' in the semi-decentralized scheme depicted in Fig.~\ref{fig:personalized_scheme}.
 Specifically, our goal is to steer the noncooperative agents to track minimizers of the unknown, time-varying function $\theta$, i.e., a \gls{GNE} of the game $\Gamma$, according to Definition~\ref{def:GNE}.
 Any $\bs{x}^\star(t) \in \Theta(t)$ can indeed be interpreted as a collective strategy that minimizes the (dis)satisfaction of the of agents, measured by the function~$\theta$.